-oneSource is a participative arrangement created by the Authority, the London Borough of Newham and the London Borough of Bexley to share back office operations.
-It is governed by a joint committee and is not deemed to meet the definition of joint control; hence the assets, liabilities, income, expenditure and cash flows of the joint committee are not consolidated into the Authority's group accounts.
-Instead, the Authority accounts for its own transactions arising within the agreement, including the assets, liabilities, income, expenditure and cash flows, in its single entity financial statements.
+Onesource is a participative arrangement created by the Authority, the London Borough of Newham and the London Borough of Bexley to share back office operations.
+It is governed by a joint committee and is not deemed to meet the definition of joint control.
+The Authority accounts for its own transactions arising within the agreement, including the assets, liabilities, income, expenditure and cash flows, in its single entity financial statements.
 Cost and savings are shared between the three authorities on the basis of an agreed formula and are allocated on an annual basis.